Late in the Evening

 "Late in the Evening" is a song by American singer-songwriter Paul Simon.
 It was the lead single from his fifth studio album, One-Trick Pony (1980), released on Warner Bros.
 Records.
 His first single release for Warner, "Late in the Evening" was released in July 1980 and became a hit on several charts worldwide.
 In the U.S., the song hit number six on the Billboard Hot 100.
 Internationally, the song was a top 20 hit in the Netherlands, Belgium, and New Zealand.

-The song has received praise for Simon's lyrics, the horn interlude, and the famous drum beat, referred to as a "groove" by drummer Steve Gadd.
-Gadd devised the distinctive drum part by using two pairs of drumsticks – one in each hand – in order to give the impression of two drummers playing together, as he has demonstrated in drum clinics.
-Gadd plays a New York City–style Cuban Mozambique drum groove.
+The song has received praise for Simon's lyrics, the horn interlude, and the distinctive drum part, a New York City-style Cuban Mozambique drum groove by Steve Gadd.
+Gadd performed the part using two pairs of drumsticks – one in each hand – in order to give the impression of two drummers playing together.
 Simon performed the song twice with Art Garfunkel during their 1981 reunion concert in Central Park in New York City.